grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 With his head above the sail of the _Gnat_, Shakes could see what the monstrous black sub was planning.
 He lowered himself down to sit in the _Gnat's_ control seat and pulled the sail hatch closed above his head and sealed it.
 He opened the valves to flood the _Gnat's_ ballast.

-He started counting to himself.
+He started counting to himself as he pulled on a pair of well-broken leather gloves with his teeth, keeping each free hand on the controls as he did so.
 He lit a cigarette, sucked on it for a second, and then left it propped between his fingers as he used the same hand to give the boat some more throttle.

+[//]: # (Glove with his teeth -- ala the Sundance Kid)

-The _Gnat_ picked up speed as it dove, the low sail leaving a small v of a wake that shrank away to nothing as it sank silently under the surface of the brown water.
+The _Gnat_ picked up speed as it dove, the low sail leaving a small v of a wake that shrank away to nothing as it disappeared silently under the surface.
 Through the viewport of the sail, Shakes could see nothing but sludgy brown water ahead.
 He steered the boat on his mental time count and instinct, and a subconscious sense of the mathematics involved in the intercept course he planned.

 Far faster than he had anticipated, a black wall arose before him.

+[//]: # (Faster than he anticipated because Shakes has a pretty poor sense of the mathematics involved, of course.)

 With a last-second hope that he was in fact charging the _Grackle_, and not some random dock, he thrust the throttle lever all the way forward to its stop.